 Since you’re here, chances are you’re trying to find out where you can buy one – or a pair.
 You’re in luck, I do have that answer for you.

 With that said, you can purchase these 50/50 pillows directly from Downlite’s store on Amazon.
-Click on the blue link to see for yourself!
+We also have the pillow for sale in our store too!

 If the pillows that you slept on had one of the following SKU numbers, then it was definitely a 50/50 pillow: HOS100PI0100, MIL200PI0000, SWD100PI0020, SWD100PI0060, TRU200PI0000, UNI100PI0000, SOB100PI0000, or STT100PI0000.

 What makes them so great

 What makes the Downlite 50/50 pillow so plush, yet supportive is the blend of fill used.